Ice Cream is a quintessential part of summer! But it also makes for a great (and delicious) science experiment… No fancy machine or cranking required!

 Definitely Big Brother approved!
 He was SUPER excited about how yummy “his” ice cream turned out!

-The salt causes the ice to melt but it also lowers the temperature at which it melts (which is why we use it on the roads in the winter).
+The salt lowers the temperature at which ice freezes, or raises the temperature at which it melts (which is why we use it on the roads in the winter).
 Instead of melting at 32 degree Fahrenheit (0 degrees Celsius), the rock salt causes the ice to melt at a temperature much lower, depending on how much salt you add.
 The more rock salt you use, the lower the temperature the ice will melt at.
 This creates an environment that the ice cream mixture can freeze below the normal 32 degrees.
+Then the salt/ice slush absorbs the heat from the cream mixture, lowering the temp of the cream and causing the cream to ‘ice’, creating the yummy ice cream texture!